European Green Deal takes shape in Fit for 55: What does it mean for Ireland?

 |Roll out of Alternative Fuels Infrastructure

-A revised Regulation would require Member States to expand charging and refuelling infrastructure to support the changing vehicle fleet and set standards to ensure interoperability and user-friendliness.
+A new Regulation (repealing the current Directive) would require Member States to expand charging and refuelling infrastructure to support the changing vehicle fleet and set standards to ensure interoperability and user-friendliness.
 Major motorways would see minimum permitted intervals of 60 kilometres for electric charging points and 150 kilometres for hydrogen refuelling stations, and adequate coverage of rural and remote areas would be required.

 |ReFuelEU Aviation Initiative

 ReFuelEU would oblige fuel suppliers to blend increasingly high levels of sustainable aviation fuels into existing jet fuel uploaded at EU airports and to incentivise the uptake of synthetic fuels (e-fuels).

 FuelEU would impose a maximum limit (to become progressively more stringent) on the greenhouse gas content of energy used by ships arriving to or departing from EU ports.